Ngozi Okobi-Okeoghene: Club career

+In February 2023, Okobi joined Spanish Liga F club Levante Las Planas.

+On 23 January 2025, Okobi signed with Canadian side Ottawa Rapid FC in the newly-launched Northern Super League.

 International career

 Ngozi played the 2008 FIFA U-17 Women's World Cup, 2010 FIFA U-17 Women's World Cup and 2012 FIFA U-20 Women's World Cup with the Falconets (nickname of the younger Nigeria women's national football teams).

 At senior level (nicknamed Super Falcons) she was part of the squads at the African Women's Championship tournaments of 2010, 2012 and 2014, winning two of them (2010 and 2014).
 She also played for Nigeria at the 2015 FIFA Women's World Cup.

 Ngozi Okobi has played for the Nigerian team albeit the under 17 squad since 2008 and got her first senior call up immediately after the U-17 tournament in 2010.
 The forward registered her first international goal against Zambia where she aided Nigeria trounce the hosts 6–0 at the 2014 African Women's Championship.